 Overview

-The exhibition at CCS Bard will explore Philippe Parreno’s work with moving images, focusing on three later pieces.
+The exhibition at CCS Bard explores Philippe Parreno’s work with moving images, focusing on three key works.
 The short film The Invisible Boy is a new work by Parreno premiering at CCS Bard.
 The Invisible Boy combines documentary footage and animation, portraying a ”paperless” Chinese boy who lives clandestinely in New York’s Chinatown.
 Confined to a small apartment he invents rituals for himself as animated ghosts and monsters pay him visits.
 An important part of the work is the sound track, based on live transmission from a number of different sites in Chinatown and mixed by the sound artist Nicolas Becker who also worked on the sound for the other two pieces in the show.
 When the film is not playing in the exhibition space the sound will still be on, thereby constituting a ”sound track without an image”.
 In this way there will be a literal, and poetic, connection between the context of the boy and the context of the exhibition.

 The second film, June 8, 1968, takes us back to 1968 and the funeral train of Robert F. Kennedy.
 Parreno draws openly on documentary photographer Paul Fusco’s famous footage from the event as he reenacts parts of the journey in a stunningly beautiful Westcoast landscape.
 The exhibition will be the US premiere of June 8, 1968.
 Zidane: A XXIst Century Portrait, made in collaboration with Douglas Gordon, is simultaneously a feature film-length portrait of a football player, and a film which engages exclusively with its main protagonist without having a traditional narrative.
 The single-channel version of Zidane: A XXIst Century Portrait will be screened in designated cinema spaces on campus.